unicode-org/icu4x/provider/uprops/README.md

 `icu_provider_uprops` contains implementations of the [`ICU4X`]
-[`DataProvider`] interface backed by TOML files exported by the ICU4C upropdump tool.
+[`DataProvider`] interface backed by TOML files exported by the ICU4C icuwriteuprops tool.
 Create a directory containing TOML files for the necessary Unicode properties and then pass the path into the [`PropertiesDataProvider`].